keredson/ygit/README.md

 ```python
 >>> repo = ygit.clone('https://github.com/turfptax/ugit_test.git')
 ```
-The second argument is the target directory (usually `'.'`).
+If you don't want to clone into the root directory of your device, pass a target directory as a second argument.
 This will produce a shallow clone (at `HEAD`) by default.
 It will not delete any files in the target directory, but it will overwrite them if conflicting.
 The normal git files you'd expect (`config`, `*.pack`, `IDX`) will be in `.ygit`.
 You only need to run this once.

 To update:
 ```python